 Maggie Rieth Austin

-Hailing from Rochester, New York, Maggie Rieth Austin is a Texan by choice and a writer, actress, performer by trade.
+Hailing from Rochester, New York, Maggie Rieth Austin is a Texan by choice and a filmmaker by trade.

 Maggie is currently unrepresented, but you could change that.

 Twitter: @sarahanne_adams | Insta: @sarahanneadams

 Sarah Adams is a Dallas-born and Denton-based filmmaker, actress and improviser.

 Recent producing projects include the independent short series Supporting Roles (official selection - Austin Film Festival, Short.
 Sweet.
 Film Fest, and HollyWeb) and the short The Service Elevator (official selection and short finalist - USA Film Festival).
 The Service Elevator is the most recent production of The Monthly Junk, a collaboration between Adams and her comedy-partner-in-crime, Maggie Rieth Austin, aimed at creating original work for stage and screen.
 A new Monthly Junk short is currently in development.